tombomba/tombomba.github.io/_posts/2020-01-02-ford-vs-ferrari-2019-mangold.md

 A sports movie needs to communicate why the participants love the sport.
 Hell, in a film about a car and a race, it should tell you why anybody likes _driving._

 A movie about boxing might make you wanna run up the stairs at the Philadelphia Museum of Art.
-After one about baseball, you'll wanna follow an obscure minor league team out of North Carolina.
-Another about cycling and you picture yourself on a bike, or doing something crazy, like shaving your legs and yelling nonsense Italian phrases in the middle of Indiana.
+After one about baseball, you'll wanna follow an obscure minor league team out of North Carolina (or building a diamond in your backyard, cornfields be damned).
+Another about cycling and you picture yourself on a bike, shaving your legs, and yelling nonsense Italian phrases in the middle of Indiana.
 You see?
-A great sports movie will get in your bones.
+A good sports movie will get in your bones.
 It will relay the joy of the sport, which is also the joy of being alive.

 "Ford v Ferrari," meanwhile, is like a well illustrated diagram in an encyclopedia of engineering.
 There's a glossy beauty to it but not a memorable moment.
 Watching, a new spin on an old line occurred to me: It's possible for a movie to have no bad scenes, but no good ones, either.